 Partnering With VOSIEDA

-VOSIEDA is committed to working in partnership, believing that her vision of ending extreme poverty in Liberia and the Mano River Basin region of West Africa would be better achieved through cooperation rather than competition.
-Moreover, we believe if we pool our resources and expertise together, our collective actions will have a greater impact than what we can deliver on our own.
+VOSIEDA is committed to working in partnership.
+We believe we will better achieve our vision of ending extreme poverty in Liberia and the Mano River Basin region of West Africa through cooperation rather than competition.
+We also believe that if we pool our resources and expertise together, our collective actions will have a more significant impact than what we can deliver on our own.

 Besides funding partners, we work with a range of other actors from community-based organizations, advocacy allies, and think tanks, universities, research and technical institutions, and service providers.

-At community levels, VOSIEDA works with grassroots organizations, cooperatives, small businesses, and local government, who best understand the issues at stake.
+VOSIEDA works with grassroots organizations, cooperatives, small businesses, and local government at community levels, who best understand the issues at stake.
 We provide these stakeholders support and enhance their skills and capacity so that their communities can unleash their full potentials.

-In recent years, more aid money has been spent in Liberia and West Africa’s Mano River Basin to improve the ‘supply-side’ (build schools, hospitals, create farms, etc.), which are necessary.
-Nerveless, assessments in many communities show that these investments are often made at the expense of something equally important: creating demand for those services so that people they are intended for can use them effectively.
+In recent years, donors have spent more aid money in Liberia and West Africa’s Mano River Basin to improve the ‘supply-side’ (build schools, hospitals, create farms, etc.), which are necessary.
+Nerveless, assessments in many communities show that donors and international organizations make these investments at the expense of something equally important: creating demand for those services so that people who use these facilities can use them effectively.
 In response, VOSIEDA partners with the media and like-minded organizations to runs evidence-based advocacy and media campaigns to change behaviors and improve lives in Liberia and the subregion.
 See the ” Liberia Open Development Platform” manage by VOSIEDA.

 Research and Technical Partners

-VOSIEDA partner with academic, think tanks, research and technical institutions to capture and apply new ideas, knowledge, and practice to real-world settings to support environment and natural resources security, poverty reduction and achievement of social justice in Liberia and West Africa.
+VOSIEDA partners with academic, think tanks, research, and technical institutions to capture and apply new ideas, knowledge, and practice to real-world settings to support environment and natural resources security, poverty reduction, and social justice achievement in Liberia and West Africa.
 Also, see ‘Research for Inclusive Growth & Development‘

 VOSIEDA works with service providers and suppliers to obtain essential goods and services needed to advance its development programs.
 We work with a range of suppliers, vendors, and contractors at the community levels.
-We thrive to support local economic development by developing collaborations to empower people, communities, and local businesses to contribute to equitable prosperity so that all can thrive.
+We thrive on supporting local economic development by developing collaborations to empower people, communities, and local businesses to contribute to equitable prosperity so that all can thrive.

 Some of our partners, including some past and present supporters

-No single organization has the resources and expertise to sustainably address all the pressing development challenges in West Africa.
-Therefore, we strongly believe in the power of partnerships to create meaningful, lasting impact.
-By working with international aid agencies, governments, the private sector, foundations, civil society organizations, other NGOs and local communities, we’re transforming lives in the Mano River Basin of west Africa.
+No single organization has the resources and expertise to address all the pressing development challenges in West Africa sustainably.
+Therefore, we strongly believe in the power of partnerships to create a meaningful, lasting impact.
+By working with international aid agencies, governments, the private sector, foundations, civil society organizations, other NGOs, and local communities, we’re transforming lives in the Mano River Basin of West Africa.